ALIRE-HES-SO/llm-sft-workshop/docs/usecase1.md

 !!! info "Note"

-    If you want to avoid waiting for the fine-tuning process to complete, you can directly use a fine-tuned model we've already prepared for you: [`ALIRE-HESSO/use-case-1`](https://huggingface.co/ALIRE-HESSO/use-case-1).
-It can be used as a drop-in replacement for the fine-tuned [`google/gemma-3-270M-it`](https://huggingface.co/google/gemma-3-270m-it) model.
+    If you did not stop the previous fine-tuning process, please do so now.

 You now have a script that can fine-tune a model in less than 15 minutes, and hopefully by now a resulting fine-tuned model ready to be deployed.
+If you waited for the fine-tuning process to complete, you can use the resulting model from `trainer_output/`.
+Alternatively, you can skip training entirely and use the pre-fine-tuned model we provide (see the tip below).

 Once again, deployment is made easy by leveraging the right tools.
 In this workshop we will use [`vllm`](https://docs.vllm.ai/en/stable/index.html), a high-performance inference engine designed for serving [LLMs](https://en.wikipedia.org/wiki/Large_language_model) efficiently and with minimal setup.
 It will expose the model of our choice through an OpenAI-compatible [REST API](https://en.wikipedia.org/wiki/REST), which can then be easily queried by any application.